-A summary of what’s included
+A summary of what is included

 With a research perspective as a starting point – is there a definition what talent is all about?